2020 Under-19 Cricket World Cup

 The 2020 ICC Under-19 Cricket World Cup was an international limited-overs cricket tournament that was held in South Africa from 17 January to 9 February 2020.
-It was the thirteenth edition of the Under-19 Cricket World Cup, and the second to be held in South Africa.
+It was the thirteenth edition of the Under-19 Cricket World Cup, and the second to be held in South Africa after the 1998 event.
 Sixteen teams took part in the tournament, split into four groups of four.
 The top two teams from each group advanced to the Super League, with the bottom two teams in each group progressing to the Plate League.
 India were the defending champions.

 In the first Super League semi-final, India beat Pakistan by ten wickets to advance to the final, with Yashasvi Jaiswal scoring an unbeaten century.
 In the second Super League semi-final, Bangladesh beat New Zealand by six wickets, with Mahmudul Hasan Joy scoring a century.
 The third-place playoff match between Pakistan and New Zealand was abandoned without a ball being bowled due to rain.
 Therefore, Pakistan finished in third place, after scoring more points than New Zealand in the group stage of the tournament.

 In the final, India batted first and were all out for 177 runs in 47.2 overs.
 Due to a rain interruption, Bangladesh were set a revised target of 170 runs from 46 overs, per the DLS method, which Bangladesh chased down in 42.1 overs.
 Bangladesh beat India by three wickets to win the tournament.
-It was Bangladesh's first win in an ICC event at any level.
+It was Bangladesh's first championship win in an ICC event at any level.